berryhijwegen/ABD-voting-systems/README.md

 # ADB Voting systems
 In these files there are 5 different voting systems implemented, those can be found in the Society class.
+The Person class only retrieves some config on the voting and then does their voting in a randomized way.
 - Plurality Voting: ```plurality_vote```
 - Cumultative Voting: ```cumulative_vote```
 - Approval Voting: ```approval_vote```